Keeping HamClock Alive

 @reboot /usr/local/bin/hamclock-fb0-1600x960 -b hamclock.com:80

-If HamClock launches automatically when your Pi desktop loads:
+If HamClock launches automatically when your desktop loads:

 $ nano ~/.config/autostart/hamclock.desktop